goadesign/goa/README.md

 ### 4. Document

-The `swagger` directory contains the API Swagger (OpenAPI) specification in both YAML and JSON format.
+The `swagger` directory contains the API Swagger (OpenAPI) version 2.0 specification in both YAML and JSON format.

 For open source projects hosted on